jakob-schuster/language-scrapyard/elab_dep_recs/README.md

 - Function types `(T1, T2 ..
 Tn) -> B`, and function literals `(a1 : T1, a2 : T2, .. an : Tn) : B => ..`.
 Functions take multiple arguments.
 Arguments and return types can all be either terms or types.
 Hence, the language is dependently typed.
 Functions are applied with parentheses `f(x)`.
 - Record types `{ name : Str, age : Int }` with literals like `{ name = 'dan', age = 40 }`.
 - Pattern matching, with syntax like `if x is true => .. | false => ..`
+- Foreign functions (sort of... it's a library of hardcoded Rust functions that you can wrap, declaring their argument and return types)

 Examples:
 ```